NSW Travel Guide

 Why visit NSW?

 NSW is home to more Australians than any other state.
-The state offers more diversity than any of its neighbours; there is a real outback, the country’s highest snowfields, a world-famous harbour and of course the much loved east coast beaches.
-There is good reason for its popularity as a great place to visit.
+The state offers more diversity than any of its neighbours; there is a real outback, the country’s highest snowfields, a world-famous harbour and, of course, the much loved east coast beaches.

 You probably already have Sydney on your list, but there is so much more to NSW.
 When you begin to plan your itinerary, consider these facts: